 1. Insulate wisely!

 Heating and cooling your house is likely take up a big chunk of your energy consumption.
 During summer, maximise your natural insulation by making sure that the vents are open in your home.

 To make sure that warm air goes out your house and the cool air stays in, open your windows during the night.
 Use curtains and blinds to keep heat and light out during daytime.
 Also consider having your roofs and walls insulated, this may cost you money but will surely benefit you in the long run.

 During the colder months, keep the heat inside your house by letting in light and heat during the morning.
-Rather than using your heater all the time, use heavy curtains, insulate your windows and doorways, use warm water bottles and compress and add extra blankets to your rooms.
+Rather than using your heater all the time, use heavy curtains, insulate your windows and doorways, use warm water bottles and add extra blankets to your rooms.
 You can also make sure your heater is situated away from windows or other openings.

 2. Switch off appliances

 This may be something that all households take for granted.
-We often keep appliances like television, computers, electric fans, and lights open even when they are not being used.
+We often keep appliances like television, computers, electric fans, and lights on even when they are not being used.
 Make a habit of turning off appliances when you are not using them.
 During the day, take advantage of natural sunlight to light your rooms.